gold-alex/CreateMPLS-Administrative-App/README.md

 Goodbye spreadsheets!
 This application effortlessly generates graphic materials and data needed for current and future grant applications.

-There are two components to the application.
+There are two components to this application:

  1. The mobile oriented side (for teachers) allows teachers to easily take attendance for their classes
  2. The desktop oriented side (for admins) allows admins to manage programs, students, and staff and view all data.